 The business scope is an enumeration of the commercial activities in which a business is authorized to operate in.
-It is administered by two state bodies - the Ministry of Commerce (MOFCOM) and the State Administration for Market Regulation (SAMR) - and is printed on its business license along with other registered information such as its name, registered capital, and legal representative.
+It is administered by two state bodies - the Ministry of Commerce (MOFCOM) and the State Administration for Market Regulation (SAMR)1 - and is printed on its business license along with other registered information such as its name, registered capital, and legal representative.

 For foreign businesses, it's imperative that the company operations must be reflected accurately in the business scope.
-Under the current laws and regulations, foreign investors are still restricted or prohibited to engage in certain sectors, as stipulated in the Special Administrative Measures on Access to Foreign Investment (2020 edition) (National Negative List) and the Free Trade Zone Special Administrative Measures on Access to Foreign Investment (2020 edition) (FTZ Negative List).
+Under the current laws and regulations, foreign investors are still restricted or prohibited to engage in certain sectors, as stipulated in the National Negative List and the FTZ Negative List.